Relintai/pandemonium_engine_docs/03_usage/15_scripting/pscript/01_pscript_basics.md

 Lua-style table syntax is also supported.
 Lua-style uses `=` instead of `:` and doesn't use quotes to mark string keys (making for slightly less to write).
-However, keys written in this form can't start with a digit (like any GDScript identifier).
+However, keys written in this form can't start with a digit (like any PScript identifier).